 By the time she attended Cornell University, Leslie had sensed her calling.
-She earned her Bachelor of Science in Human Development and Family Studies, then became a human resource professional for various companies.
-The personnel complaints she heard were less about the individual and more about the inefficiency of their systems.
+She earned her Bachelor of Science in Human Development and Family Studies, then became a human resource professional.
 “Working with employees to create customized systems that would work for them was my “ah-ha” moment.
-Finding what works is like finishing that 1000 piece puzzle.
-It takes a good deal of patience and a lot of flexibility to keep moving those pieces around until you get it right.”

 “My need to stay on top of it – to learn everything I can to organize the chronically disorganized – is very personal.”

 Leslie Josel launched Order Out of Chaos® in 2004 after her son was diagnosed with ADHD, Executive Dysfunction and other learning differences.
 Originally focusing her practice on working with the chronically disorganized (ADHD, students with learning challenges, hoarding behaviors); she expanded her business in 2010 to include coaching services and educational products for both students and parents.
 In 2016, Leslie expanded the company’s product division and officially launched “Products Designed With Students in Mind.”

 Leslie is known as a respected resource on ADHD and Executive Functioning in students and has been featured in national broadcast and print media on these subjects.
-She also speaks and conducts workshops nationally to parent and educator groups on a variety of issues and topics facing students today.
-Leslie is the co-author of the award winning, “The Complete Diabetes Organizer: Your Guide to a Less Stressful and More Manageable Diabetes Life”, published by Spry Publishing.
-Her second book, “What’s the Deal with Teens and Time Management: A Parent’s Guide to Helping Your Teen Succeed,” was published by People Tested Publications in early 2015.
+She also speaks and conducts workshops internationally to parent and educator groups on a variety of topics facing students today.
+Leslie is the co-author of the award winning, “The Complete Diabetes Organizer: Your Guide to a Less Stressful and More Manageable Diabetes Life.”
+Her second book, the award winning “What’s the Deal with Teens and Time Management: A Parent’s Guide to Helping Your Teen Succeed,” was published by People Tested Media in 2015.